Headingley Rugby Stadium: Western Terrace

 The Western Terrace is the only part of the stadium not covered and houses the away fans.
 It is the only part of the ground that has had no major redevelopment nor are there any plans to do so as there is a public right of way and housing behind it.
 The biggest change to the Western Terrace is the permanent video board in the South West corner which replaced the temporary one in the North West corner.

 Sponsors

 Headingley first sold naming rights in 1990 to brewers Bass following which the stadium's official name became Bass Headingley.
 Following the end of this arrangement the ground did not have another naming rights sponsor until 2006 when Leeds Metropolitan University took the rights during the construction of the Carnegie Stand.

 In 2017, Headingley sold the naming rights to Bingley-based publishers Emerald Group during the redevelopment of the North and South stands.
 Emerald withdrew their sponsorship from the full Headingley complex in November 2021, after which the rugby stadium reverted to its original name of Headingley Stadium.

+At the end of the 2023 season, Leeds announced a record-breaking 15-year sponsorship deal with Leeds-based car leasing company AMT.